Composer

 Dependencies: Requires PHP version

-Development Dependencies: Tools like PHP Code Sniffer, PHP Mess Detector, PHPStan, and PHPUnit for development are listed.
+Development Dependencies: Tools like PHP Code Sniffer, PHPStan, and PHPUnit for development are listed.

 -